 The major in economics exposes a student to the economist’s way of thinking about social problems and behavior.
-The major helps a student understand the economic aspects of current events and public policy and it is a good preparation for careers in public policy, law and business.
-The BA major, which also provides the essential background for study of economics, is designed for those who are planning for careers in economics, among other Liberal Arts fields, as well as professional careers.
-The BBA major is offered to students who want to acquire a general business background in addition to specialized exposure to economics.
+The major helps a student understand the economic aspects of current events and public policy, and it’s a good preparation for careers in public policy, law and business.
+It also provides the essential background for study of economics and is designed for those who are planning for careers in economics, among other liberal arts fields as well as professional careers.
+Students acquire a general business background and get a specialized exposure to economics.

 Economics Major in the Fox School of Business (Fox)